 ARRA: The American Recovery and Reinvestment Act is also referred to as an economic stimulus bill.
 On February 17, 2009, President Obama signed the Act, which includes several provisions related to healthcare.
 In part, the Act creates new opportunities for individuals to qualify for continuation coverage provided by a group health plan.
 The Act also provides for a subsidy for that continuation coverage for some individuals and their family members.

 Balance billing: Please see ACA Uniform Glossary.

-Behavioral healthcare: Treatment of mental health and substance abuse disorders.
+Behavioral healthcare: Treatment of mental health, chemical dependency, and substance abuse disorders.

 Board certified: A physician who has passed an examination given by a medical specialty board.

 Top of page

 Carrier: Another name for the insurer; insurance company, or underwriter of risk.

 Case management: Case management is typically used for members who have a catastrophic illness or injury or are receiving long-term or specialized care.
 Case managers help members navigate their plan’s benefits, get the services they need, and help to provide continuity of care and transition planning.

 Certificate of Creditable Coverage (COC): A document that provides proof of a person’s insurance coverage.
 Under HIPAA laws, health insurers must issue this certificate to individuals when their coverage ends under an employer-provided group health plan, or under certain individual policies.

 Chemical Dependency Services: Services (inpatient or outpatient) related to the treatment of addiction and/or substance abuse disorders.